anttiluode/TheSplat5/README.md

 pip install torch numpy pillow          # opencv-python only for --webcam; tkinter ships with Python

 # 1) SEE the cascade the field learned (do this first):
-python the_splatV5.py --model "face model trained 2 epochs/model.pt" --diagnostic
+python the_splatV5.py --model model.pt --diagnostic

 # 2) the falsifiable scorecard (run [E] on your GPU):
 python the_splatV5.py --selftest

 # 3) live cortex on your webcam:
-python the_splatV5.py --model "face model trained 2 epochs/model.pt" --webcam
+python the_splatV5.py --model model.pt --webcam

 # options:
 python the_splatV5.py --octaves 3 ...   # band count (default 4)